fanx-dev/fanx/doc/Platforms.md

 - Java runtime are solid.
 - JavaScript support is beta quality.
+- Compile to C is beta quality.
+- Standalone VM is experimental.
 - The .NET runtime is unmaintained.
-- Compile to C is experimental.
-- Standalone VM is experimental.
 - [LLVM Compiler is WIP](https://github.com/chunquedong/runtime/tree/master/llvm)